 It’s no replacement for NSAID’s or over-the-counter medications like ibuprofen or acetaminophen, but as a long-term holistic supplement, it may just provide more natural benefits—and without any known harmful side effects.

-REISHI CAN HELP WITH AGING MORE GRACEFULLY
+HELP WITH AGING MORE GRACEFULLY

 Another understated health benefit of reishi, but with great importance to all of us: reishi mushroom could help us age better.

 Again, this all comes down to its antioxidant and free radical-protective abilities, which can put a stop to tissue degeneration, aging, and weakness.